-- 323. Medieval Europe (5). - A study of Western Europe between the fall of the Roman Empire in the West in 476 and the end of the Hundred Years War in 1453, with emphasis on political, economic, social, legal, and religious developments. - 324.
-The Renaissance and Reformation (5). - A study of Europe during the Renaissance and the Protestant and Catholic Reformations with emphasis on cultural, political, and economic developments and overseas expansion. - 325.
-Early Modern Europe, 1648-1815 (5). - A survey of political, social, and intellectual development in 17th- and 18th-century Europe, with special emphasis on the consolidation of the nation-state and the rise of the European state system. - 326.
-Modern Europe, 1815-Present (5). - A survey of the major political, social, and economic forces that have shaped modern Europe, particularly nationalism and industrialism. - - The course examines the historical evolution of the European city, its design, social structure, architecture, and economic bases, as well as the process of urbanization and the relation of town to country.
-Emphasis will be on the medieval and modern periods. - 330.
-Poland (5).
+- 323. Medieval Europe (5).

+- A study of Western Europe between the fall of the Roman Empire in the West in 476 and the end of the Hundred Years War in 1453, with emphasis on political, economic, social, legal, and religious developments.

+- 324. The Renaissance and Reformation (5).

+A study of Europe during the Renaissance and the Protestant and Catholic Reformations with emphasis on cultural, political, and economic developments and overseas expansion. - 325.
+Early Modern Europe, 1648-1815 (5).

+A survey of political, social, and intellectual development in 17th- and 18th-century Europe, with special emphasis on the consolidation of the nation-state and the rise of the European state system. - 326.
+Modern Europe, 1815-Present (5).
+A survey of the major political, social, and economic forces that have shaped modern Europe, particularly nationalism and industrialism.

+328. The City in European History (5).

+The course examines the historical evolution of the European city, its design, social structure, architecture, and economic bases, as well as the process of urbanization and the relation of town to country.
+Emphasis will be on the medieval and modern periods.

+330. Poland (5).

-- An analysis of the origins, rise, fall, and reincarnation of the Polish state from its conversion under Mieszko in the 10th century to its revolt under Walesa in the 1980s. - Ancient Philosophy (5).
+An analysis of the origins, rise, fall, and reincarnation of the Polish state from its conversion under Mieszko in the 10th century to its revolt under Walesa in the 1980s.

+331. Ancient Philosophy (5).
 Pr., HY 101 and HY 102.
-331.

-The City in European History (5).

-- A study of the Pre-Socratics, Plato, Aristotle, and the philosophies of Epicureanism, Stoicism, and Scepticism.
-(Same as PH 331.) - Medieval Philosophy (5).
+A study of the Pre-Socratics, Plato, Aristotle, and the philosophies of Epicureanism, Stoicism, and Scepticism.
+(Same as PH 331.)

+332. Medieval Philosophy (5).
 Pr., HY 101 and HY 102.

 A study of Augustine, John Scotus, Abelard, Thomas, Duns Scotus, William of Occam, and other philosophers of the Middle Ages.
-(Same as PH 332.) - 333.
-Modern Philosophy (5).
-Pr., HY 101 and HY 102. - A study of major philosophers of the period, including Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant.
-(Same as PH 333.) - 334.
-Twentieth-Century Philosophy (5).
-Pr., HY 101 and HY 102. - A study of major philosophers of this century, including Moore, Russell, Wittgenstein, Carnap, Ayer, and Sartre.
-(Same as PH 334.) - The British Empire and Commonwealth of Nations (5).
-337. A study of the origins and development of the British Empire and its evolution into the British Commonwealth
+(Same as PH 332.)

+333. Modern Philosophy (5).
+Pr., HY 101 and HY 102.

+A study of major philosophers of the period, including Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, and Kant.
+(Same as PH 333.)

+334. Twentieth-Century Philosophy (5).
+Pr., HY 101 and HY 102.

+A study of major philosophers of this century, including Moore, Russell, Wittgenstein, Carnap, Ayer, and Sartre.
+(Same as PH 334.)

+337. The British Empire and Commonwealth of Nations (5).

+A study of the origins and development of the British Empire and its evolution into the British Commonwealth of Nations.

-The Ancient Near East (5).
+361. The Ancient Near East (5).

-- of Nations. - A survey of the different cultures in the ancient Middle East from their origins ca. 3000 B.C. to the emergence of Rome.
+A survey of the different cultures in the ancient Middle East from their origins ca. 3000 B.C. to the emergence of Rome.
 Surveys include Egypt, Sumer, Assyria, Babylonia, Persia, Syro-Palestine, Greece, and Rome.